 Why Science?
 STEM innovation is increasingly central to macro-level economic development, affirming the place of STEM education as a gateway to the economic empowerment of individuals and communities.
 And, a more diverse STEM workforce is a more innovative and creative workforce.
 Much of my research is guided by the situated expectancy-value model (Eccles & Wigfield, 2020), which broadly posits that aspects of STEM motivation are rooted in our sociocultural context and have real consequences for STEM achievement.

-Broadly, my research program engages with three major, interconnected research aims and questions:
+My research program engages with three major, interconnected research aims and questions:

 1. Description